robinmonjo/website/content/resume.md

 - Member of the executive committee post-acquisition, contributing to strategic decision-making within the company.
 - Management of three teams: engineering, Product Owners and design (with middle management, ~12 people)
-- Contributed to the integration of outsourced collaborators from Poland to expand the engineering capacity in both mobile and web development.
+- Integration of outsourced collaborators from Poland to expand the engineering capacity in both mobile and web development.

 **Technical Contributions & Methodology Leadership**

 - Maintained a hands-on role in web development, infrastructure management, and mobile development, ensuring high standards of quality and innovation.
-- Continued to spearhead the implementation of the Shape Up methodology, driving efficient and focused product development cycles.
+- Continued to spearhead the implementation of the <a href="https://basecamp.com/shapeup" target="_blank" rel="noopener noreferrer">Shape Up methodology</a>, driving efficient and focused product development cycles.

 ---